MArhamAA1422/b6-learning/js/JS-env.md

 - bottom element: GEC (global execution context)
 - other contexts will be pushed/popped in this stack
 - maintains the order of execution of EC
 - other names: (EC, program, control, runtime, machine) stack

+## Memory vs Call Stack
+- Memory (Heap / Variable Environment)
+    - Stores objects, arrays, functions, variables.
+    - Managed by the engine’s Heap.
+- Call Stack
+    - A stack data structure → tracks which execution context is running.
+    - Each context = one "stack frame".
+    - Lives in RAM, managed by the engine.
+- Everything in RAM
+    - The JS Engine (like V8) is a program **written in C++** that manages this memory.

 ## Hoisting
 - var: undefined